 This will be nice to have during the day when you’re cruising around on your bike.
 Note: Putting margaritas in it at night can be dangerous.
 Amazon has multiple options for both bladders and backpacks.

 Burning Man is a very photogenic place.
 You will get amazing shots if you always have your camera on you.
 Make sure to bring a few ziplock bags to ensure it’s not affected by the dust.

 Sandstorms are serious.
-Search eBay for used military goggles.
+Search Amazon for used military goggles.